oh-jon-paul/awesome-i18n/README.md

 ### Ruby

 * [TwitterCLDR](https://github.com/twitter/twitter-cldr-rb) implementation of the ICU that uses the Common Locale Data Repository to format dates, plurals
-- [Ruby I18n](https://guides.rubyonrails.org/i18n.html) - Rails internationalization (i18n) API.
+- [Ruby i18n](https://guides.rubyonrails.org/i18n.html) - Rails internationalization (i18n) API.

 ### Python

-- [Python-i18n](https://pypi.org/project/python-i18n/) - Python internationalization (i18n) package.
+- [Python-i18n](https://pypi.org/project/python-i18n/) - internationalization (i18n) package
-- [deep-translator](https://github.com/nidhaloff/deep-translator) - a flexible free and unlimited (depending on the translator used) library written in Python to translate between different languages in a simple way using multiple translators, it can also be used directly in the prompt.
+- [deep-translator](https://github.com/nidhaloff/deep-translator) - flexible free and unlimited (depending on the translator used) library written in Python to translate between different languages in a simple way using multiple translators, it can also be used directly in the prompt

 ## 🔦 Message and key extraction